-Among Kongo chiefs in the late nineteenth and early twentieth centuries, the crucifix stood as a symbol of power and authority among chieftaincy regalia.
-A ceremony at the investiture of the chief required that the future ruler receive from the hands of a dignitary, in a codified ritual, a nkangi kiditu .
-This badge of power, inspired by ancient Christian crucifixes imported by the Portuguese in the sixteenth century, could also have a therapeutic function, and, in addition to various uses, was brandished at funeral ceremonies during which the object was subjected to libations of oil or palm wine.
+Among the Kongo chiefs at the end of the 19th and the beginning of the 20th century, the crucifix was used, among the chiefly regalia, as a symbol of the power of authority.
+A ceremony during the investiture of the chief required that the future ruler receive from the hands of a dignitary, during a codified ritual, a nkangi kiditu.
+This badge of power, inspired by ancient Christian crucifixes imported by the Portuguese in the 16th century, could also have a therapeutic function, and, in addition to various uses, be brandished during funeral ceremonies during which the object was subjected to libations. palm oil or palm wine.

 Watch the video

-The cross would not be a motif specific to the Christian world, as the Kongo considered the four branches to refer to the cycle of human existence.
-The Kongo also used an initiation ceremony, the kimpasi , in which the aspirant was subjected to a symbolic "death" and then "resurrection."
-The Kongo applied their worldview to this originally Christian symbol by adapting it to their values.
+The cross is not a motif specific to the Christian world, the Kongo consider that the four branches refer to the cycle of human existence.
+The Kongos also used an initiation ceremony, the kimpasi, during which the aspirant was subjected to a symbolic "death" and then a "resurrection".
+The Kongo applied their vision of the world to this originally Christian symbol by adapting it to their values.

 This item is sold with its certificate of authenticity